 She studied Rural Environment Studies at Wye College, London University in the 1970s and returned to academia more recently to gain an MSc in Rural Development and Countryside Management at Newcastle University, which led her to continue her action research into Community Supported Agriculture for a PhD in 2012.

 Liz spent three years working on a dairy farm on the Welsh borders and has always grown her own vegetables and fruit; she now runs a smallholding with her partner.
 She set up an award-winning community care project in the Forest of Dean before moving North in 2001 to join the newly formed Community Development Team in Durham County Council, where she worked across Weardale and Teesdale and had responsibility for Rural Issues.
 In 2006, on starting her PhD research she was seconded to Durham Rural Community Council (now DCA) for three years where she has had diverse responsibilities.
 She left DCC in 2006 to work for DCA.
 DCA enabled her to develop and set up Food Durham, which is still hosted within the organisation.
+With her husband Liz runs the Railway Paddock Smallholding in the Wear Valley producing vegetable and salad bags and rare breed pork.

 Durham Food Hub